Streamlined optical training of large-scale modern deep learning architectures with direct feedback alignment: Training a generative Transformer on natural language processing

 \section{Training a generative Transformer on natural language processing}

-To demonstrate the feasibility of the proposed hybrid approach, we employed optical DFA (ODFA, see SI Note~1) to train a Transformer with 1.07 billion parameters (comparable to GPT2~\cite{radford2019language}).
-Among the parameters of the decoder blocks of the Transformer architecture, 400M parameters directly received the optical signals as the gradients (see SI Note~3).
+To demonstrate the feasibility of the proposed hybrid approach, we employed optical DFA (ODFA, see SI Note~\ref{sec:dfaodfa}) to train a Transformer with $1.07$ billion parameters (comparable to GPT2~\cite{radford2019language}).
+Among the parameters of the decoder blocks of the Transformer architecture, 330M parameters directly received the ODFA signals as the gradients (see SI Note~\ref{sec:llmconfig}).
 We trained this Transformer on the Cornell Movie-Dialogs Corpus~\cite{danescu2011chameleons}, which consists of the characters’ names and their conversations.
-We divided the corpus of texts into $\sim 1.2\times 10^6$ sub-word tokens (i.e., the dataset size) which are composed of 1016 unique tokens (i.e., the vocabulary size).
+We divided the corpus of texts into $\sim\!
+1.2\times 10^6$ sub-word tokens (i.e., the dataset size) which are composed of $1016$ unique tokens (i.e., the vocabulary size).
 Given a sequence of tokens as the input (context), a generative Transformer for natural language processing determines the next token by calculating the probability of each token in the vocabulary.
-While the inference of Transformers with optics has been investigated~\cite{anderson2023optical}, training optically remains unexplored.
+While the inference of Transformers with optics~\cite{anderson2023optical} and end-to-end optical networks~\cite{spall2025training} have been investigated, large-scale optical training remains unexplored.